-The following table summarizes information, as of September 28, 2013, relating to equity compensation plans of the Company pursuant to which grants of options, restricted stock, restricted stock units or other rights to acquire shares of the Company's common stock may be granted from time to time.
+The following table summarizes information, as of September 27, 2014, relating to equity compensation plans of the Company pursuant to which grants of options, restricted stock, restricted stock units or other rights to acquire shares of the Company's common stock may be granted from time to time.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 1 62,747,656 ^{2,3} \$37.064 112,917,820 ^{3,5} Equity compensation plans not approved by security holders Total 62,747,656 ^{2,3} \$37.064 112,917,8203,5
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 1 50,156,825 ^{2,3} \$44.23 4 99,142,765 ^{3,5} Equity compensation plans not approved by security holders Total 50,156,825 ^{2,3} \$44.23 4 99,142,765 ^{3,5}

-- 1 These plans are the Company's 2011 Stock Incentive Plan, The Walt Disney Company/Pixar 1995 Stock Plan, and The Walt Disney Company/Pixar 2004 Equity Incentive Plan (Disney/Pixar Plans were assumed by the Company in connection with the acquisition of Pixar). - Includes an aggregate of 21,621,208 restricted stock units and performance-based restricted stock units.
-Also includes options to purchase an aggregate of 4,971,537 shares, at a weighted average exercise price of \$26.70 and 191,096 restricted stock units, in each case granted under plans assumed by the Company in connection with the acquisition of Pixar, which plans were approved by the shareholders of Pixar prior to the Company's acquisition. - 3 Assumes shares issued upon vesting of performance based units vest at 100% of target number of units.
-Actual number of shares issued on vesting of performance units could be zero to 150% of the target number of units. - 4 Weighted average exercise price of outstanding options; excludes restricted stock units and performance-based restricted stock units. - Includes 566,019 securities available for future issuance under plans assumed by the Company in connection with the acquisition of Pixar, which plans were approved by the shareholders of Pixar prior to the Company's acquisition.
+- 1 These plans are the Company's 2011 Stock Incentive Plan and The Walt Disney Company/Pixar 2004 Equity Incentive Plan (the Disney/Pixar Plan was assumed by the Company in connection with the acquisition of Pixar). - Includes an aggregate of 16,475,811 restricted stock units and performance-based restricted stock units.
+Also includes options to purchase an aggregate of 3,271,216 shares, at a weighted average exercise price of \$25.60 and 144,986 restricted stock units, in each case granted under plans assumed by the Company in connection with the acquisition of Pixar, which plans were approved by the shareholders of Pixar prior to the Company's acquisition. - 3 Assumes shares issued upon vesting of performance based units vest at 100% of target number of units.
+Actual number of shares issued on vesting of performance units could be zero to 150% of the target number of units. - Weighted average exercise price of outstanding options; excludes restricted stock units and performance-based restricted stock units. - Includes 565,167 securities available for future issuance under plans assumed by the Company in connection with the acquisition of Pixar, which plans were approved by the shareholders of Pixar prior to the Company's acquisition.
 Assumes all awards are made in the form of options.
 Each award of one restricted stock unit under the 2011 Stock incentive Plan reduces the number of shares available under the plan by two, so the number of securities available for issuance will be smaller to the extent awards are made as restricted stock units.